Gitko97/Lecture-Assistant/README.md

 # Contribution Guidelines
 **This project adheres to Lecture-Assistant's [code of conduct.](https://github.com/Gitko97/Lecture-Assistant/blob/master/CODE_OF_CONDUCT.md)
 We use [GitHub issues](https://github.com/Gitko97/Lecture-Assistant/issues) for tracking requests and bugs.**
+You can see the specific README.md in each brach which helps you understand the details.

 # LICENSE